 Their brains heighten the intensity and negativity of their perceptions and feelings.
-Their emotions, behavior, and unstable relationships, including work history, reflect a fragile, shame-based self-image, often marked by sudden shifts, sometimes to the extent that they feel nonexistent, made worse when they’re alone.
-Thus, they’re dependent on others.
+Their emotions, behavior, and unstable relationships, including work history, reflect a fragile, shame-based self-image, often marked by sudden shifts, sometimes to the extent that they feel nonexistent.
+It's all made worse when they’re alone; thus, they’re dependent on others.
 They may seek advice frequently, sometimes from several people on the same day, asking the same question.

 They react to profound fears of abandonment with needy and clingy behavior and/or alternate with anger and fury that reflect their own skewed reality and self-image.
 They’re desperate to be loved and cared for, yet are hypervigilant for any real or imagined signs of rejection or abandonment should you, for example, be late, cancel an appointment, or talk to someone they see as competition.
 For them, trust is always an issue, often leading to distortions of reality and paranoia.

 You’re seen as either for or against them and must take their side.
 Don’t dare to defend their enemy or try to justify or explain any slight they claim to have experienced.
 They may try to bait you into anger, then falsely accuse you of rejecting them.
 They may gaslight you to make you doubt reality and your sanity, even try to brainwash you.
 In their desperation for caring, they often behave in ways that feel like emotional manipulation and abuse.
 Cut-offs of friends and relatives who “betray” them is common.